Erosion Control

 .

-The term “Ecotoxicology” was introduced by René Truhaut in 1969.
 He defined it as a subfield of environmental toxicology that examines the impact of toxic chemicals on living organisms.

-Ecotoxicology is a multidisciplinary platform, that integrates toxicology and professional ecologists all–the while launching erosion control solutions that Enculturation empowers smallholders.
-Chemicals released into the environment accompanying the environmental impacts of hydraulic fracturing may exacerbate the degradation of natural vegetation and erosion – often resulting in a rejoinder of adverse ecological effects.
-Consequently, disaster restoration & the flood risk management posed by freshets and debris flows in reducing the environmental possibility are increased.
+Chemicals released into the environment accompanying the environmental impacts of hydraulic fracturing may exacerbate the degradation of natural vegetation and erosion – often resulting in a retort of adverse ecological effects.

 The practice of ecological engineering aims to prevent erosion and the contamination of natural environments by sediment.
-This involves incorporating principles of eco-engineering, ecology, conservation, responsibility, and sustainability.
-These principles are influenced by global and regional environmentalism levels.

 Environmentalism is a movement that aims to protect the natural world from harm caused by human activities such as pollution, deforestation, and climate change.
 It advocates for sustainable practices and policies that promote the planet’s and its inhabitants’ health and well-being.